OpenDroneMap/WebODM/README.md

 To setup the firewall on Google Cloud, open the instance, on the middle of the instance settings page find NIC0.
 Open it, and then add the TCP Port 8000 for ingress, and egress on the Firewall.

+## Known Issues

+### No module qualifiers
+The file binaryajax-fetch.js inside the shpjs has a problem where the following code must be replaced before starting the program:
+`import fallback from './binaryajax-browser';` to `import fallback from './binaryajax-browser.js';` `import combine from './combine';` to `<import combine from './combine.js';` Inside binaryajax-browser.js:
+`import combine from './combine';` to `<import combine from './combine.js';`

+### Temporary solution
+Use the `override.py` in the override directory to fix the issue; if it emits any warnings that means that your code is already patched.

 ## License